UK companies that sponsor Skilled Worker visas (2026 guide)

 The official source: the Register of Licensed Sponsors

-The Home Office publishes the Register of Licensed Sponsors (Workers) — a downloadable list of every UK organisation licensed to sponsor a work visa.
-It's refreshed most working days and currently runs to roughly 50,000+ employers.
-This is the authoritative answer to "can they sponsor", and it's free.
+The Home Office publishes the Register of Licensed Sponsors (Workers), a downloadable list of every UK organisation licensed to sponsor a work visa.
+It's free, and it's the authoritative answer to "can they sponsor".

-What a sponsor licence does — and doesn't — mean
+What a sponsor licence does (and does not) mean

 The A and B rating